DeNepo/behavior-strategy-implementation/README.md

 One way to approach strategy is to solve the problem a few different ways by hand, writing what you expect to change in memory at each step.
 Like if you were the debugger and you couldn't see the source code.
 Using a pencil and paper is a the best way to go, pick a few test cases and see how you'd solve them manually.

-Here are three possible strategies to approach repeating a string.
+Here are four possible strategies to approach repeating a string.
 Each one is written as block comment with step-by-step goals focusing on _what_ should happen at each step, not _how_ it will happen.
 This type of comment is helpful to include in your code:

 <details>
 <summary>Iterate until string is long enough</summary>